Dhreetiman/product-management/README.md

     ```bash
         npm run test

-- API Tests
+### API Tests:

-    POST /item/add
+- POST /item/add
 POST /item/add 201 12.561 ms - 257
 ✔ should add a new item (103ms)

-    GET /item/fetch/:id
+- GET /item/fetch/:id
 GET /item/fetch/21ef4399-7d7e-4e4c-919a-a5f76c24f71a 200 4.471 ms - 261
 ✔ should retrieve an item by ID
 GET /item/fetch/invalid_id 404 1.128 ms - 54
 ✔ should return a 404 status if item ID is not found

-    PUT /item/update/:id
+- PUT /item/update/:id
 PUT /item/update/21ef4399-7d7e-4e4c-919a-a5f76c24f71a 200 3.541 ms - 273
 ✔ should update an item by ID
 PUT /item/update/invalid_id 404 2.125 ms - 54
 ✔ should return a 404 status if item ID is not found

-    GET /item/fetch
+- GET /item/fetch
 GET /item/fetch?minPrice=15 200 1.425 ms - 2006
 ✔ should filter items by minimum price
 GET /item/fetch?sort=highToLow 200 0.929 ms - 1995
 ✔ should sort items by price (high to low)
 GET /item/fetch?page=2&pageSize=5 200 0.889 ms - 1096
 ✔ should paginate items

-    DELETE /item/delete/:id
+- DELETE /item/delete/:id
 DELETE /item/delete/21ef4399-7d7e-4e4c-919a-a5f76c24f71a 200 3.453 ms - 64
 ✔ should delete an item by ID
 DELETE /item/delete/invalid_id 404 3.899 ms - 54
 ✔ should return a 404 status if item ID is not found